 As a product development veteran of companies such as AOL, Oracle, and Anthelio Healthcare Solutions, Abhishek has had nearly two decades of experience sifting through the 21st century’s shifting software landscape.
 He became the Head of Technology for Vistaprint India in 2012, just two years before it was acquired by Cimpress.
 Today, he’s responsible for tracking down best-of-breed solutions and figuring out how to leverage them for cross-platform integration, machine learning, and cloud infrastructure.

-This is the third in a series of real-life stories from leaders who have seen their stacks evolve in extraordinary ways.
+This is the second in a series of real-life stories from leaders who have seen their stacks evolve in extraordinary ways.
 (Check out our interviews with Frame.io and Datadog about how they evaluate key technology choices.)

 Our chat with Abhishek ran the gamut: